csound-flossmanual/csound-floss/book/00-b-on-this-release.md

 It is followed by another new chapter.
 In this **How to ...** brief descriptions provide instructions and advices for beginners and also for more experienced Csound users.
-From _How to install Csound for Windows_ to _How to use my MIDI keyboard with Csound_ or _How to perform time stretch_.
+From _How to install Csound for Windows_ to _How to use my MIDI keyboard with Csound_ or &nbsp;_How to perform time stretch_.

 For both chapters, I tried to insert as many links as possible, for both, pointing to other chapters in this book, and pointing to external sources.